Wabash River: History

 The Wabash was first mapped by French explorers to the Mississippi in the latter half of the 17th century, including the sections now known as the Ohio River.
-Although the Wabash is today considered a tributary of the Ohio, until the mid-18th century, the Ohio was considered a tributary of the Wabash.
+The Wabash is considered a tributary of the Ohio River.
+Until the mid-18th century, however, the Ohio was considered a tributary of the Wabash.
 French traders had traveled north and south from Canada to the Gulf of Mexico via the Wabash; it served as a vital trade route for North American-French trade and was the river they knew best.

 In the 18th century, the profitable 8-mile portage between the Maumee River and the Wabash was controlled by the Miami people at Kekionga.

 The United States has fought five colonial and frontier-era battles on or near the river: the Battle of Vincennes (1779), St. Clair's Defeat (1791), the Attack on Fort Recovery (1794), the Battle of Tippecanoe (1811), and the Siege of Fort Harrison (1812).
 Several different conflicts have been referred to as the "Battle of the Wabash".
 A 329 acre remnant of the old-growth forests that once bordered the Wabash can be found at Beall Woods State Park, near Mount Carmel, Illinois.
-In the mid-19th century, the Wabash and Erie Canal, one of the longest canals in the world, was built along much the river.
+In the mid-19th century, the Wabash and Erie Canal, one of the longest canals in the world, was built along much of the river.
 Portions are still accessible in modern times, but most of the abandoned canal no longer exists.
 Its contribution to transportation was surpassed by construction of competing railroads.

 The Wabash River between Terre Haute and the Ohio River was navigable by large ships during much of the 19th century, and was a regular stop for steamships.
 By the late 19th century, erosion due to farming and runoff made the Wabash impassable to such ships.
 Dredging could have resolved the problem, but was not undertaken because railroads had become the preferred form of transport.
 The 200-mile stretch south of Terre Haute includes several inoperable swing bridges.